Time to detox

 What Alcohol Detox at Home Involves

-How alcohol detox works when physical dependence is involved
+How an alcohol detox works when physical dependence is involved

 Alcohol detox is the process of safely removing alcohol from the body after physical dependence has developed.